allegro/bigflow/docs/project_setup_and_build.md

 1. Runs tests from the `test` package and generates a JUnit xml report, using the [`unittest-xml-reporting`](https://pypi.org/project/unittest-xml-reporting/) package.
 You can find the generated report inside the `project_dir/build/junit-reports` directory.
-1. Finally, `bigflow build-package` runs the `bdist_wheel` setup tools command.
-It generates a `.whl` package that you can upload to `pypi` or install locally - `pip install your_generated_package.whl`.
+1. Runs the `bdist_wheel` setup tools command.
+It generates a `.whl` package which you can upload to `pypi` or install locally - `pip install your_generated_package.whl`.

 Go to the [`docs`](../docs) project and run the `bigflow build-package` command to observe the result.
 Now you can install the